North Korea to defy coronavirus with huge parade - France 24

 Showcasing its most advanced weapons "will signal a big step forward in Pyongyang's credible threat capabilities", he said.

-But unlike on many previous occasions, no international media have been allowed in to watch the parade, and with many foreign embassies in Pyongyang closing their doors in the face of coronavirus restrictions, few outside observers will be present.
+But unlike on many previous occasions, no international media were allowed in to watch the parade, and with many foreign embassies in Pyongyang closing their doors in the face of coronavirus restrictions, few outside observers are left in the city.

+And foreigners were not welcome at the parade, according to the Russian embassy in Pyongyang, which posted a message from the authorities on its Facebook page urging diplomats and other international representatives not to "approach or take photos" of commemoration venues.

-It is not clear whether state broadcaster KCTV will air the event live -- some past parades have not appeared on television until the following day.
+It appeared that state broadcaster KCTV would not show the event live -- when it has done so the programme has always begun by 10 am local time (0100 GMT).

-But the South's government has detected signs that Kim is to give a speech at the parade, Yonhap News Agency reported Friday citing unnamed sources.

 - Masks and missiles? -

-Showing off its strategic weapons in a military parade "would be consistent with what Kim Jong Un promised", while "not provoking the US as much as a test-launch of a strategic weapon", said former US government North Korea analyst Rachel Lee.
+Showing off its strategic weapons in a military parade "would be consistent with what Kim Jong Un promised", while "not provoking the United States as much as a test-launch of a strategic weapon", said former US government North Korea analyst Rachel Lee.

-The messaging of the parade "will be heavily domestic -- on party accomplishments, unity around the leader, and improving the economy before the Eighth Party Congress", she added, referring to a meeting of the Workers' Party due to take place in January.

 But Harry Kazianis of the Center for the National Interest warned that with thousands of people involved, it could turn into a "deadly superspreader-like event" unless "extreme precautions" were used.